 - getting into flights where you know you will get hurt

 The whole course was invaluable.
-It was well organised and the information was presented and of great help and interest.Support Worker
+It was well organised and the information presented was of great help and interest.Support Worker

 A really well paced day with lots of relevant practical information and advice.
 I loved the films - they really helped me to get an overview of the subject and clearly demonstrated the effectiveness of the approach – what amazing women.
 I’m very grateful to them.GP